 Where is piadina from?

-Piadina was born a lot of years ago- very poor and simple, it was made from wheat flour, water, little yeast which were kneaded and cooked on a stone surface or any surfaces which may spread heat evenly and burn the surface slightly.
-As it was easy to bake and very adaptable to any meals, piadina from Romagna used to be the most common food for the peasants and all the poor people who lived on their home-grown products for long time.
-Nowadays, piadina has become a gourmet dish!
+Piadina was created many years ago with its poor and humble beginnings.
+Made from wheat flour, water, and a little yeast, it was then kneaded and cooked on a stone surface.
+Easy to bake and very adaptable, piadina from Romagna was the most common food for the peasants and all the poor people who survived on their homegrown produce.
+Nowadays, piadina has become a gourmet dish.

 What is a piadina sandwich?

 Piadina is a thin, light, flat bread made from flour, water, and lard or extra virgin olive oil and then kneaded and cooked on a griddle.
 After it is filled with whatever you like and rolled like a burrito.
 You will encounter two kinds of piadina in Emilia-Romagna: the one from Romagna is more compact, crumbly, and stiff.
 The other piadina from Rimini is thin, soft, and fluffy.